Adam Air Flight 574: Flight chronology

-Weather in the region was stormy; the Indonesian Bureau of Meteorology and Geophysics noted that the cloud tops were up to 30000 ft in height with an average wind speed of 30 kn in the area.
+Weather in the region was stormy; the Indonesian Bureau of Meteorology and Geophysics noted that the cloud tops were up to 30000 ft in altitude with an average wind speed of 30 kn in the area.
 Although the Juanda Airport operator, PT Angkasa Pura I, had given the pilot the weather conditions, the plane departed as scheduled.
 The plane ran into crosswinds of more than 70 kn over the Makassar Strait, west of Sulawesi, where it changed course eastward toward land before losing contact.

 Problems started when the pilots noticed an anomaly in the inertial reference system (IRS).
-The first officer then attempted to troubleshoot, resetting his IRS unit by switching the knob on his side to Attitude (ATT) mode; this disengaged the autopilot with a 4 second autopilot disconnect tone, effectively requiring the captain to take control and fly the plane straight and level for 30 seconds as the realignment process was completed.
+The first officer then attempted to troubleshoot, resetting his IRS unit by switching the knob on his side to Attitude (ATT) mode; this disengaged the autopilot with a 4-second autopilot disconnect tone, effectively requiring the captain to take control and fly the plane straight and level for 30 seconds as the realignment process was completed.
 Neither crew member noticed the autopilot was no longer engaged, and the captain did not take control.
 Previous maintenance issues involving the aircraft's ailerons caused the airplane to slowly roll to the right and the nose to drop.
-When the aircraft reached 35 degrees right bank and increasing, a "bank angle" audible warning sounded in the cockpit.
+When the aircraft reached 35° right bank and increasing, a "bank angle" audible warning sounded in the cockpit.

 This accident resulted from a combination of factors, including the failure of the pilots to adequately monitor the flight instruments, particularly during the final 2 minutes of the flight.
-Preoccupation with a malfunction of the Inertial Reference System (IRS) diverted both pilots’ attention from the flight instruments and allowed the increasing bank angle and descent to go unnoticed.
+Preoccupation with a malfunction of the IRS diverted both pilots' attention from the flight instruments and allowed the increasing bank angle and descent to go unnoticed.
 The pilots did not detect and appropriately arrest the descent soon enough to prevent loss of control.